-- (i) On 18 June 2019, the Company entered into an extension agreement with the Vendors (as defined in page 9 of this annual report) to extend the dates of completion of the second, the third and the fourth tranches in relation to the Acquisition (as defined in page 9 of this annual report) from 30 June 2019 to 30 June 2020, while no deferred interest is required for the period of extension.
-Further details are disclosed in page 108 of this annual report. - (ii) An interest expense of HK\$5,654,000 was incurred in respect of a loan from Ho Kam Hung, a Director, during the year.
-Details of a loan from a director are disclosed in notes 22 and 36 to the financial statements. - (iii) Certain bank loans were secured by a personal guarantee of Ho Pak Hung, a substantial shareholder of the Company (through controlled corporations by virtue of the SFO).
-Further details are disclosed in note 21 to the financial statements. - (iv) On 16 March 2020, Ho Kam Hung, a Director, entered into an agreement with the Company to indemnify the Company from any potential losses arising from an other receivable of RMB9,706,000 (equivalent to HK\$10,871,000).
-The full amount of the said other receivable has been included in the consolidated statement of financial position as at 31 December 2019.
-The indemnity covers the period from 1 January 2020 to 31 December 2020.
+(i) On 29 June 2020, the Company entered into an extension agreement with the Vendors (as defined in page 18 of this annual report) to extend the dates of completion of the second, the third and the fourth tranches in relation to the Acquisition (as defined in page 18 of this annual report) from 30 June 2020 to 30 June 2021, while no deferred interest is required for the period of extension.
+Further details are disclosed in pages 18 to 19 of this annual report.

+- (ii) An interest expense of HK\$5,604,000 was incurred in respect of a loan from Ho Kam Hung, a Director, during the year under review.
+Details of a loan from a director are disclosed in notes 21 and 34 to the financial statements. - (iii) On 15 March 2021, Ho Kam Hung, a Director, entered into a deed of guarantee with the Company to the effect of indemnifying the Company suffering from any potential loss that may be arised from another receivable in an amount of RMB9,706,000 (approximately HK\$11,550,000) for the year ending 31 December 2021.
+Similar indemnity was also provided to the Company for the year ended 31 December 2020.
+Accordingly, the entire amount of the said other receivable was included in the Company's consolidated financial statements for the year ended 31 December 2020.